 - Solomon Decker fired at but not hurt – probably the Solomon Decker who married Lena Quick, Thomas’ daughter.
 They’re baptizing children at Machackemeck (Port Jervis), Orange, New York, in the 1750s.

 - Thomas Quick mill, house and barn burned: Cornelius Dewitt house burned; John Van Etten barn and barracks burned.

-After these Indian raids, the colonial government set about creating a series of fort along the Delaware for the protection of settlers.
-The Indian raids continue to occur sporadically in 1763 and during the Revolutionary War in this region.
+After these Indian raids, the colonial government set about creating a series of forts along the Delaware River for the protection of settlers.
+The Indian raids continue to occur sporadically in 1763 (the conclusion of the French and Indian War with the Treaty of Paris) and during the Revolutionary War in this region.
 But that’s another blog post to write!